vapor-ware/synse-sdk/docs/user/tutorial.rst

     $ GOOS=linux GOARCH=amd64 go build -o plugin

-Now, we can write our Dockerfile
+Now, we can write our Dockerfile.
+While the configs can be built-in, we will not do so here, since it is good practice to provide the configs at runtime for that particular deployment.

 .. code-block:: dockerfile
     :caption: Dockerfile